rlpowell/smsbar-images/README.md

 Processes the output of Android app "SMS Backup & Restore", extracting images (and videos and vcards).
+It's all podman/docker based; my lunvarvim_rust image is used as a basis ( see https://github.com/rlpowell/lunarvim_rust ), but honestly any image with a working Rust should do fine.

 The app, to be specific, is https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore